websights

 • Start and End faces: The user needs to define one Start and one End face that belongs to the same volume.
 Note that several volumes can have their start and end faces assigned to the same refinement, as long as each volume has a single start and end face.

 Figure 16: A pair of start and end faces for multiple bodies can be defined.
-The T-junction volume from assembly 1 is not sweepable, therefore trying to assign a sweep refinement to it would result in a mesh error.
-All volumes in assembly 2 can be swept without problems
+The T-junction volume from assembly 1 is not sweepable, therefore trying to assign an extrusion refinement to it would result in a mesh error.
+All volumes in assembly 2 can be swept without problems.

 The result of the mesh settings shown above is the following: